meadm/GenomeCheck/README.md

 4. (Optional) Run the "Run all-vs-all fastANI analysis" button to compute pairwise ANI across uploaded genomes and generate a clustered heatmap + tree.
    - Note that fastANI is *estimating* whole genome simlilarity so the output trees may not be phylogenetically correct.
    - Download result images as PNG, PDF, SVG, or JPEG

+### Cleanup
+- Use the "Clean up temporary files" button to free up disk space after analysis or to reset the app if old results are still present.
+- Temporary files are automatically cleaned up when you refresh the page or upload new files

 ## Notes about BUSCO